isomerpages/gb-assist/pages/solutionrepo/solution1737.md

 Direct Purchase

 #### Support Level
-Up to 80% for SMEs <br>
+Up to 70% (80% from 1 Apr 2020 to 30 Sep 2021)% for SMEs <br>
-N.A. for non-SMEs
+Up to NA% for non-SMEs

 #### Things to Note
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
-Company Name: Cloud Accounting & Consultancy Pte Ltd<br>Web URL: CFOSG.SG<br>Contact Hotline: 89210399<br>Contact Email: XERO@CFOSG.SG
+Web URL: www.smart-dorm.com <br>Contact Hotline: 62531108 <br>Contact Email: support@chimeric.sg <br>

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.